Key Information

 - An environment where children, young people, staff and visitors feel safe and supported.

-- The community with confidence that children and young people in detention are in a safe, purpose-built facility that provides a high standard of care and rehabilitation support.
+- The community with confidence that children and young people in detention are in a secure, safe, purpose-built facility that provides a high standard of care and rehabilitation support.

 The Facility will be built at 466 Brighton Road, Pontville, with access off Rifle Range Road.
 Rifle Range Road will be upgraded to support this use.